alsonleej/tp/docs/DeveloperGuide.md

 2. **Deleting a person that doesn't exist**

    1. Test case: `delete n/NonExistentPerson`<br>
-      Expected: Error message "Person not found" is shown.
+      Expected: Error message "Cannot find team member 'NonExistentPerson' in your address book.\nPlease check the name and try again." is shown.

 3. **Deleting with case-sensitive name**

-   1. Prerequisites: Person "John Doe" exists in the list.
+   1. Prerequisites: Person "John Doe" exists in the list, and person "john doe" does not exist in the list.

    2. Test case: `delete n/john doe`<br>
-      Expected: Error message "Person not found" is shown (case-sensitive).
+      Expected: Error message "Cannot find team member 'john doe' in your address book.\nPlease check the name and try again." is shown.

 ### Booking Appointments